-The spa-goers of this world are divided firmly into two camps: those who maintain that Monart Spa, an adults-only destination spa just outside Enniscorthy, is the closest thing to heaven you’ll find while still breathing; and those who haven’t been there (yet).
+The spa-goers of this world are divided firmly into two camps: those who maintain that Monart Spa, an adults-only destination spa just outside Enniscorthy in Co Wexford, is the closest thing to heaven you’ll find while still breathing; and those who haven’t been there (yet).

 For my part, I definitely fall on the heaven side of the equation – but, having spent a mere night away at Monart Spa, I’m not quite sure I’d consider myself an authority.
 (I’m already planning a return visit, “for research purposes”.)